 b.
 Payments on Behalf of/for the Benefit of an Individual

 See SI 01120.201F.1.
-Also see SI 01120.201I. for more instructions on disbursements from trusts.
+Also see SI 01120.201I for more instructions on disbursements from trusts.

 4. Placing Excluded Resources in a Trust

 If an individual places an excluded resource in a trust and the trust is a countable resource, the resource exclusion can still be applied to that resource.
 For example, if an individual transfers ownership of his/her excluded home to a trust and the trust is a countable resource, the home is still subject to exclusion under SI 01130.100.
-(See SI 01120.200F. for a discussion of ownership of a home by a trust and the effect of payment of home expenses by the trust.)
+(See SI 01120.200F for a discussion of ownership of a home by a trust and the effect of payment of home expenses by the trust.)

 5. Trust Rules Versus Transfer Rules for Assets in a Trust

-When an individual transfers assets to a trust, he/she generally transfers ownership of the asset to the trustee.
+When an individual transfers assets to a trust, he or she generally transfers ownership of the asset to the trustee.
 In some cases, this could be considered a transfer of resources.
 In order to avoid both counting a trust as a resource and imposing a transfer of resources penalty for the same transaction, the trust provisions take precedence over the transfer provisions.
 If there are portions of the trust that cannot be counted as a resource, then the transfer rules may apply to that portion of the trust.

 E. Policy—Relationship To Transfer Penalty (Irrevocable Trust)